Australian deputy prime minister survives internal revolt

 “I look forward to … continuing to work with Barnaby Joyce,” he added.

-The Nationals are the junior partner in Prime Minister Scott Morrison’s conservative coalition government,
+The Nationals are the junior partner in Prime Minister Scott Morrison’s conservative coalition government.

 Morrison, who came to power when his own party ousted his predecessor in 2018, had said before the result was known that it would not undermine the government’s stability.